OpenEvalProject/evals/manuscripts/elife-34878/v1/manuscript.md

 A deletion of arfB leads to strikingly low- protein abundances from UAG-GFP transcripts that approach the lower limit of detection of our assay, although this apparent reduction in protein production was not statistically significant in comparison to protein production by GRO.AA [pUAG-GFP].
 These ArfB deletion data, together with the fitness reduction observed in the GRO, suggest that ArfB is constitutively expressed and relieving low levels of ribosomal stalling in E. coli.
 These data also suggest that while deletion of ssrA partially recovers protein production from UAG-ending transcripts in the GRO, deletion of both ssrA and arfB is necessary to fully recover protein expression from UAG-ending transcripts to levels seen from the translation of UAA-ending transcripts in the GRO.

-## Deletion of ssrA restores conjugative plasmid propagation and viral infection in the GRO
+### Deletion of ssrA restores conjugative plasmid propagation and viral infection in the GRO

 To determine whether deletions of of ssrA or arfB could restore propagation of horizontally-transferred genetic elements in the GRO, we assessed conjugation efficiency and growth rate from plasmids RK2 and F on GRO strains with single and double deletions of ssrA, arfA, and arfB.
 Previous research indicates that the UAG stop codon in the trfA gene on RK2 leads to impaired conjugation efficiency and replication in the GRO (Ma and Isaacs, 2016), likely because the TrfA protein is required to initiate plasmid replication (Pansegrau et al., 1994).
 Phenotypically, this manifests as reduced efficiency of plasmid transfer in conjugation experiments and increased doubling times for RK2+ strains in media selecting for plasmid maintenance due to loss of plasmid and concomitant antibiotic resistance genes.
 We found that deletion of ssrA increased the ability of the GRO to both receive (Figure 4A, Supplementary file 1 – Table S4) and replicate RK2 (Figure 4B, Supplementary file 1 – Table S5).
 RK2 conjugation efficiency in GRO.AA.∆ssrA improved to 99% (compared to 87% in GRO.AA), and the strain showed an increase in doubling time of only 6% compared to a 28% increase for GRO.AA (p<0.0001).
 We observed similar results for GRO.AA.∆ssrA.∆arfB.
 However, single deletion of arfB halved RK2 conjugative efficiency (Figure 4A, p=0.0002).
 This strain also exhibited a 38% increase in doubling time when bearing RK2, compared to the 28% increase in doubling time seen in the GRO with no ribosomal rescue gene deletions (Figure 4B, p<0.0001).

 ![Figure 4.](https://cdn.elifesciences.org/articles/34878/elife-34878-fig4-v1.jpg)

-**Figure 4.:** ssrA restores propagation of both viruses and conjugative plasmids in the genomically recoded organism.(A) Percent transfer of conjugative plasmid RK2 from a wild-type donor into wild-type (WT), GRO, or GRO with designated deletions (KO) as recipients (Figure 4—source data 1).
+**Figure 4.:** (A) Percent transfer of conjugative plasmid RK2 from a wild-type donor into wild-type (WT), GRO, or GRO with designated deletions (KO) as recipients (Figure 4—source data 1).
 Data are obtained from technical triplicates generated from a single biological sample.
 (B) Percent increase in doubling time for strains carrying plasmid RK2 compared to strains lacking RK2 (Figure 4—source datas 2 and 3).
 (C) Number of conjugation events for conjugative plasmid F from wild-type, GRO, or GRO with designated gene deletions as donors to a wild-type recipient (Figure 4—source data 4).
 Data are obtained from technical triplicates generated from a single biological sample.
 (D) Relative titer on wild-type, GRO, and GRO with designated deletions of phage λ (Figure 4—source data 5).
 Error bars show standard deviation centered at mean, n = 3. p-values are calculated in relation to the GRO condition and are as follows: * is p≤0.05, ** is p≤0.01, *** is p≤0.001, and **** is p≤0.0001.
 (E) Effects of sequential deletions of ribosomal rescue mechanisms on conjugative plasmid transfer efficiency.
-(F) Effects of sequential deletions of ribosomal rescue mechanisms on viral susceptibility.10.7554/eLife.34878.018Figure 4—source data 1.Figure 4A.Note: These data represent technical triplicates generated from the same biological sample.10.7554/eLife.34878.019Figure 4—source data 2.Source code 1, used for data represented in Figure 4B.10.7554/eLife.34878.020Figure 4—source data 3.Figure 4B.10.7554/eLife.34878.021Figure 4—source data 4.Figure 4C.Note: These data represent technical triplicates generated from the same biological sample.10.7554/eLife.34878.022Figure 4—source data 5.Figure 4D.
+(F) Effects of sequential deletions of ribosomal rescue mechanisms on viral susceptibility.

 For plasmid F (Figure 4C, Supplementary file 1 – Table S6), which contains UAG-ending genes traY and traL that are essential for conjugation between cells (Ma and Isaacs, 2016), we found that deletion of ssrA increased conjugation events from the GRO donor 1,000-fold to 3.56 × 107 (p=0.0015) compared to GRO.AA (3.30 × 104 events), arfA deletion (3.41 × 104 events), and arfB deletion (3.47 × 104 events).
 GRO.AA.∆ssrA.∆arfB and GRO.AA.∆arfA.∆arfB exhibited 5.2- and 2.3-fold decrease in conjugative efficiency when compared to GRO.AA.∆ssrA and GRO.AA.∆arfA single deletion strains, respectively (p<0.01 for each, Figure 4C).
 These reductions in RK2 and F conjugative efficiency attributable to arfB deletion indicate that ArfB likely contributes to relief of nonstop ribosomes when encoded in its native ribosomal context, supporting evidence of ArfB’s ribosomal rescue activity previously validated in vitro (Handa et al., 2011) and when over-expressed in the absence of ssrA and arfA in vivo (Chadani et al., 2010).
 However, deletion of ssrA is sufficient to restore both conjugation and propagation of RK2 and F in the GRO.
 We next attempted infection with phage λ on our suite of deletion strains (Figure 4D, Supplementary file 1 – Table S7).
 Although deletion of arfA or arfB does not recover viral infection, deletion of the ssrA gene—either alone (p=0.0016) or alongside deletion of arfB (p<0.0001)—recovers λ infection of the GRO to levels similar to wild-type, with about 108 plaque forming units per mL (PFU/mL) (Figure 4D).
 These results demonstrate that removal of ssrA has the greatest influence in restoring conjugative plasmid transfer efficiency and viral susceptibility in the GRO (Figure 4E and F).